Science for Communities

 - Connect with subject matter experts (SMEs) in the Delta and better understand each other’s needs.

-- Collaborate with SMEs to co-produce resources that will raise awareness of key issues impacting communities.
+- Collaborate with SMEs to co-produce resources to raise awareness of key issues impacting communities.

 - Connect with other resources, including funding opportunities.